Bitcoin Scripting

 Part 1: P2PKH

-The UTXO indices that you created when you split your tBTC are paid to a standard P2PKH transaction.
-Your task is to redeem them by writing the appropriate scripts (pubkey and sigscript) to redeem the coins from one of the UTXOs.
-It should be paid back to the designated return address – use the tbtc_return_address variable, defined at the top of the scripts.py file, as the receiver of this transaction.
+The UTXO indices that you created when you split your BCY are paid to a standard P2PKH transaction.
+Your task is to redeem them by writing the appropriate scripts (sigscript (input) and pubKey script (output)) to redeem the coins from one of the UTXOs.
+It should be paid back to the designated return address – bitcoinctl.py uses the bcy_dest_address variable, defined at the top of the scripts.py file, as the receiver of this transaction.

 To complete this transaction, you need to complete four things: